njordhov/droidbox/README.md

 ========
 by Terje Norderhaug

-Virtual development environment/sandbox for building Android apps in Clojure
+Virtual development environment/sandbox for building Android apps in Clojure.

+Version: Preview

 Follow these steps and you're good to go with a Clojure Android app development sandbox on VirtualBox.